Register To Vote

 You may register to vote in California, if you are:

-Then you will be automatically registered to vote on your 18th birthday.
+- You will be automatically registered to vote on your 18th birthday

 Click the link below to register:

 If you recently moved, changed your name or want to change your political party, you need to re-register to vote.
 You do that by completing a new voter registration application.
 The Registrar of Voters office will recognize only your most recent registration, so you don’t need to cancel your previous registration unless you are moving out of the county.

 Voter Notification Card

 Within two to four weeks after registering or re-registering to vote, you will receive your Voter Notification Card in the mail.
 Review this card to ensure your information (political party preference, mail ballot voter status and address) is entered correctly.

 If you are moving to another county or state, you may cancel your local registration here.
 You may also use this form to cancel the registration of someone who has passed away.